 SEAN: Viz also has a few 3rd week releases.
 Bokurano: Ours has hit Vol. 7, and is still doing what Bokurano does quite nicely.
 Its uplifting and life-affirming message requires the reader to sit through piles and piles of trauma, and thus I’ve given it a miss.

-MELINDA: Oooh, I bet Michelle has a response to this!
+MJ: Oooh, I bet Michelle has a response to this!

 MICHELLE: There’s no denying Bokurano is grim, grim, grim, and that one doesn’t get to learn much about the cast of kids until it’s their turn to pilot the robot and subsequently die.
 But it’s the mystery of why this is all happening that keeps me fascinated.